November 25, 2024

 “Aim for 7-9 hours of sleep per night and establish a consistent sleep schedule,” recommends Dr. Badalamenti.
 Check out this post for more tips to optimize your sleep.

-5. Support Yourself with Nutraceuticals
+supplements on shelf5.
+Support Yourself with Supplements

 Stock up on soothing supplements this season.
 Dr. Badalamenti notes that probiotics promote gut health and help reduce stress hormone levels.
 He also recommends adaptogenic herbs like ashwagandha and rhodiola, the amino acid L-Theanine, and magnesium to support nervous system function and stress management.